box/developer.box.com/content/guides/embed/box-embed.md

 Without this attribute, embedded Box content might not work correctly with Tools, Device Trust, or the clipboard copy button.

 <Message type='notice'>
-The Embed Widget Link Generation Modal automatically includes this parameter in the generated code.
+The Embed Widget Link Generation modal automatically includes this parameter in the generated code.
 </Message>

 ### Finding your shared link value